palantir/gradle-baseline/docs/best-practices/code-reviews/readme.md

 [more best practices](https://www.atlassian.com/agile/software-development/code-reviews),
 [statistics on code review effectiveness for catching bugs](https://blog.codinghorror.com/code-reviews-just-do-it/), and [examples of code reviews gone wrong](https://blog.fogcreek.com/effective-code-reviews-9-tips-from-a-converted-skeptic/).
-Oh, and of course there is are [books](https://books.google.com/books/about/Peer_Reviews_in_Software.html?id=d7BQAAAAMAAJ), too.
+Oh, and of course there are [books](https://books.google.com/books/about/Peer_Reviews_in_Software.html?id=d7BQAAAAMAAJ), too.
 Long story short, this document presents Palantir's take on code reviews.
 Organizations with deep cultural reluctance to peer reviews may want to consult